liferay-design/liferay.design/src/markdown/handbook/collaborate/globally/feedback.md

 ---
-title: 'Globally'
+title: 'Feedback'
-description: 'Collaborating with our Global department'
+description: 'How to share and take feedback'
 order: 1
 publish: true
 ---